Fordham School of Professional and Continuing Studies: Courses

 The college offers Bachelor of Arts and Bachelor of Science degree programs.
-Fordham College of Liberal Studies follows the same Core Curriculum as the rest of the university's undergraduate colleges, and utilizes much of the same faculty.
-An Honors Program is available to very high academic achievers by invitation, however, that deviates from the Core Curriculum and relies heavily on faculty-supervised project work and independent research – an opportunity unavailable to non-traditional students at almost all other institutions.
-Completion of the Honors Program entitles a graduate to have the phrase in cursu honorum noted on the transcript and diploma.
+Fordham College of Liberal Studies follows the same core curriculum as the rest of the university's undergraduate colleges, and utilizes much of the same faculty.
+An honors program is available to very high academic achievers by invitation; it deviates from the core curriculum and relies heavily on faculty-supervised project work and independent research – an opportunity unavailable to non-traditional students at almost all other institutions.
+Completion of the honors program entitles a graduate to have the phrase in cursu honorum noted on the transcript and diploma.

 Credit assignment

-College credit may be available to any student for prior instruction outside formal academic circumstances (military training, job-based technical training, etc.), and for life-experience learning.
+College credit may be available to any student for prior instruction outside formal academic circumstances, such as military training or job-based technical training, and for life-experience learning.
 It is not possible to cobble together transfer credits, prior instruction credit, and life-experience credit alone to obtain a degree, however.
 A minimum number of college credits must be earned at Fordham College of Liberal Studies in order to receive a bachelor's degree.